 When is Hogwarts Legacy out?
-Release date, trailer, PS5, Xbox, more | Dexerto.com
+Release date, trailer, PS5, Xbox, more

-During the PlayStation 5 reveal, a bunch of announcements were made regarding the next-gen console — including the release of the highly anticipated Harry Potter RPG, Hogwarts Legacy.
+Hogwarts Legacy, the highly-requested open-world RPG set in The Wizarding World universe will see players finally able to live out their fantasy at Hogwarts, but when is it releasing?
+Here’s everything we know about the game so far.

-In past months, a number of leaks and rumors have spread across the internet about a Harry Potter RPG being in the works, but there was nothing concrete until now.
+In past months, a number of leaks and rumors have spread across the internet about a Harry Potter RPG is in the works, but there was nothing concrete until now.

-The game, which was announced alongside the likes of Final Fantasy 16 and God of War: Ragnarok, is something Potter fans have been clamoring for for years, and we might not have to wait much longer to finally get the game in our hands.
+The game, which was announced alongside the likes of Final Fantasy 16 and God of War: Ragnarok, is something Potter fans have been clamoring for for years, experiencing the lives of a Hogwarts student in fully realized detail.

 Hogwarts Legacy release date

-With September 16 being the very first time we’ve seen anything of Hogwarts Legacy, we weren’t lucky enough to get an exact release date on the new game.
+September 16, 2020 was the very first time we’ve seen anything concrete towards Hogwarts Legacy, but we weren’t lucky enough to get an exact release date on the new game.

-Some footage and a first trailer was released, but given the fact that a rough timeframe wasn’t provided, we would guess it’s still somewhat early days in the release process.
+Some footage and a first trailer were released, but given the fact that a rough timeframe wasn’t provided, we would guess it’s still somewhat early days in the release process.

-The only snippet of information we got for Hogwarts Legacy is that it would be arriving in 2021.
-We wouldn’t expect it to come at the start of the year, otherwise that would likely have been mentioned, so we’re probably looking towards a late-2021 release, around a year after the PS5 and Xbox Series X are released.

 Hogwarts Legacy trailer